ranjith-sp-0310/ServTrack/README.md

-# Linux Services Sanity Checker
+# ServTrack

 ## Overview

-The Linux Services Sanity Checker is a tool designed to ensure the proper functioning of essential services on a Linux system.
+ServTrack is a tool designed to ensure the proper functioning of essential services on a Linux system.
 It automates the process of checking the status of specified services and alerts the user if any of the services are not running as expected.

 ## Features

 - **Service Status Check:** Automatically checks the status of specified services on the Linux system.
-- **Alerting Mechanism:** Alerts the user if any of the services are not running or are in an unexpected state.
+- **Alerting Mechanism:** Alerts the user if any of the services are not running or are unexpected.
 - **Customizable Configuration:** Allows users to specify which services to monitor and set thresholds for acceptable states.

 ## Requirements